Wills, Trusts & Probate

 Frequently Asked Questions About Estate Taxes in Gilroy

-It is advisable to review your estate plan at least every few years or when significant life events occur, such as marriage, divorce, the birth of a child, or changes in financial status.
-Regular reviews ensure your plan remains aligned with your current goals and complies with any changes in tax laws.
-Staying proactive with your estate plan helps maintain its effectiveness and prevents unexpected issues for your beneficiaries.
+It is advisable to review your estate plan at least every few years and whenever major life events occur, such as marriage, divorce, the birth of a child, changes in asset value, or significant legislative changes affecting federal taxes.
+Regular reviews ensure that beneficiary designations, account titles, and trust provisions remain aligned with your intentions and current law.
+Proactive reviews reduce the chance of surprises and help identify opportunities to improve tax outcomes or update protective provisions.
+Staying current preserves the plan’s effectiveness and provides continued clarity for heirs.

 Leave a Reply